OlivierJoris/Grid-based-mini-games/README.md

 Mobile application with mini games which are based on a grid.
 It was realized during the course of *Object-oriented programming on mobile devices* given by Laurent Mathy at the University of Liège.

 ## Members
-Group's name: GoffartHoussaJoris
-- Goffart Maxime (20180521)
+- Goffart Maxime
-- Houssa Louis (20181310).
-Decided to leave university and dropped the project at the beginning of November.
-- Joris Olivier (20182113)
+- Joris Olivier

 ## How to build and run the code